-Ways to prevent raccoons
+Ways to prevent rats, raccoons and other pests

 - Let the pre-compost ferment in the kitchen composter for an additional week before transplanting to the garden or compost heap.
 This will ensure complete fermentation.